 a horizontal process inherently creates community in reaction to the bodies on stage, pushing against the current systems of power with clear divides of class, race, and gender, etc, both intentional and embodied

-(excerpted from a cover letter to the university of helsinki)
+(excerpted from a cover letter to the university of helsinki, spring 2015)